HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/wcm_dev/wcm_dev_storing_translated_text.md

-# How to store translated text in a content item or site area \| HCL Web Content Manager
+# How to store translated text in a content item or site area

 Translated text can be stored in a content item or site area.
 The translated text can then be referenced in web content tags, or as localized text in web content authoring portlet forms.